yuliangjin1985/counter-app/documentation.md

         this.setState({ count: this.state.count + 1});
     }
 ```
-## Use array function and inline function without a helper method
+## Use arrow function and inline function without a helper method
 ```
     render() {
         return <div>